Walter Goodman (critic): Background and career

 In 1972, Goodman (with his wife, Elaine) received a Christopher Award for the book The Rights of the People.
 He received a Guggenheim Fellowship in 1978 in the General Nonfiction category.

 Goodman was a frequent television interviewee, with three interviews by Richard Heffner on The Open Mind on WNET, New York.
 The three half-hour interviews can be seen on the archive Web site of The Open Mind.

 The Forbes Media Guide Five Hundred, 1994 states:

 Intelligently covering TV, Goodman always delves beneath the surface with originality and wisdom.
 He analyzes what's on, who produces it, and who watches it.
 But he mixes heavy prose with a wit so dry it often fails to amuse, and his cerebral style weighs down, his complex, cynical pronouncements about what's wrong with the world. ...
 Goodman reliably reviews documentaries and other challenging TV fare, providing a valuable resource to intelligent viewers.

 Works

 Goodman wrote nine books, several children's books, and many magazine articles.

 His book The Committee, a critical history of the House Committee on Un-American Activities, appeared in print in 1968.
 Arthur M. Schlesinger Jr. criticized the book for lack of sympathy for damage done to some witnesses.
 Overall, he called the book "a glorious piece of Americana."

 Personal life and death

 Goodman married Elaine Egan; they had two sons: Hal, born 1954, and Bennet, born 1956.

-Goodman died age 74 on March 6, 2002, of kidney failure.
+Goodman died aged 74 on March 6, 2002, of kidney failure.